7 Iconic Fashion Pieces In The History Of Fashion

 The first Chanel tweed suit, which we also call “The Chanel tweed jacket” today, was created by Gabrielle ‘Coco’ Chanel in 1925.
 Just as with everything she designed, this item was born with the desire to liberate women from the conventional norms of dressing up and offer practical, yet feminine clothes.
 Indeed, the French designer sought to dress women “in suits that make them feel at ease, but that still emphasize femininity.”

-However, it was not until 1954 that the tweed jacket was presented to the world for the first time, on the occasion of the reopening of the headquarters of the Chanel House, at 31 rue Cambon in Paris.
-The suits were straight and structured, with a single seam down the center-back, and blurred the lines between masculine and feminine.
-Needless to say, they contrasted with Dior’s New Look with cinched waists, hence it was not obvious to promote the piece to French women, but Americans loved it.
+It was on the occasion of the reopening of the headquarters of the Chanel House.
+The location was at 31 rue Cambon in Paris.
+The suits were straight and structured.
+It has a single seam down the center-back, and blurred the lines between masculine and feminine.
+Needless to say, they contrasted with Dior’s New Look with cinched waists.
+Hence, it was not obvious to promote the piece to French women, but Americans loved it.
 For instance, the former First Lady of the United States Jackie Kennedy wore it in 1963 on the day of the President’s death.
 Soon, the tweed jacket revolutionized women’s fashion and became an adored item adopted by the masses.

 Saint Laurent’s Tuxedo